Portfolio choice, portfolio liquidation, and portfolio transition under drift uncertainty: Abstract

 \section{Abstract}

-This paper presents several models addressing optimal portfolio choice and optimal portfolio transition issues, in which the expected returns of risky assets are unknown.
-Our approach is based on a coupling between Bayesian learning and dynamic programming techniques.
-It permits to recover the well-known results of Karatzas and Zhao in the case of conjugate (Gaussian) priors for the drift distribution, but also to go beyond the no-friction case, when martingale methods are no longer available.
-In particular, we address optimal portfolio choice in a framework \emph{à la} Almgren-Chriss and we build therefore a model in which the agent takes into account in his/her allocation decision process both the liquidity of assets and the uncertainty with respect to their expected returns.
-We also address optimal portfolio liquidation and optimal portfolio transition problems.
+This paper presents several models addressing optimal portfolio choice, optimal portfolio liquidation, and optimal portfolio transition issues, in which the expected returns of risky assets are unknown.
+Our approach is based on a coupling between Bayesian learning and dynamic programming techniques that leads to partial differential equations.
+It enables to recover the well-known results of Karatzas and Zhao in a framework \emph{à la} Merton, but also to deal with cases where martingale methods are no longer available.
+In particular, we address optimal portfolio choice, portfolio liquidation, and portfolio transition problems in a framework \emph{à la} Almgren-Chriss, and we build therefore a model in which the agent takes into account in his decision process both the liquidity of assets and the uncertainty with respect to their expected return.